 To her dismay, he didn't even stumble.
 His weight shifted and before she could blink, a foot was in the middle of her chest, putting her flat so fast the back of her skull bounced off the shuttle bay concrete.
 Thrashing her legs, she attempted to find a throwhold somewhere on his slippery, skin-tight undersuit.
 When that failed, she drew a knee back and kicked squarely at his groin.
 On a human, a kick that hard in that place would have ended their brawl immediately.
 Garrus only staggered, hissing in continuous pain but still upright.

 Shepard couldn't breathe.
 Too much agony.
 Too much weight.
-He might as well have slid a few knives into her ribcage.
+He might as well have slipped a few knives into her ribcage.
 One of his talons gripped her injured shoulder and squeezed mercilessly.
 Now it was her turn to scream, though the lack of air made it soundless.
 Her lungs felt like deflated balloons.
 She turned and sank her teeth into the tensed sinew of his wrist, tearing a chunk away with a flick of the head.
 Dots began speckling her vision, and she barely registered the heavy blows to the jaw that left her teeth loose.

 Concentrate, Shepard, or this is all over.
 She kneed him in the spine with all the strength she could muster, forcing him forward and off balance.
 Pressing the brief advantage, she sent an uppercut into the softer flesh under his chin that actually connected.
 His reaction time was starting to slow.
 Another hit caved his windpipe.
 While he tried to pinion her arm, she followed with a wild haymaker aimed at his mandible.
 It shattered under her fist with a dull crunch, changing direction in two different places.
-He recovered almost immediately, whipping his head around to close his teeth over her hand.
+He recovered almost immediately, whipping his head around to close his jaws over her hand.
 She pulled away just in time, and his teeth clicked on empty air.
 His mangled face now started to run with blue blood, and she smiled.

-"I think you lost your temper, you scaly asshole," she managed to gasp.
+"My round, you scaly asshole," she managed to gasp.

 "Barefaced pyjak bitch, I'll bleed you dry -" but his eyes were rolling into his head even as he spoke.